j-dexter/coding-challenges-in-R/001_shortest_word.md

 ## My Solution

 **Some Thoughts:** It took me a bit to get this together and it's by know means a perfect solution.
 But, it works and so time to move on.
+With each new challenge, the goal is to get a solution working, learn along the way to getting my own solution, and then examine solutions

     # Sample string of words
     s <- "bitcoin take over the world maybe who knows perhaps"